bullet-db/bullet-db.github.io/docs/backend/storm-architecture.md

 !!! note "Loop back"

-    We have not mentioned the loop components.
-These are mainly used to perform house-keeping within the topology.
+    We have not mentioned the loop components or the replay bolts.
+These are mainly used to perform house-keeping within the topology or if you have configured storage/replay.
 For instance, there is a Rate Limit concept in the Bullet core libraries that if violated in any instance of the query being executed, should cause the query to be killed.
 Wherever this error originates, it will trickle to the Loop bolt and be looped back through the PubSub, through the Query Spout and sent to all components that know about the query.
 These components will then kill the query as well.
 We call this a loop because strictly speaking, the topology is a Directed Acyclic Graph and we violate it by making a loop.
 These are also used to deliver external signals such as killing a query etc from the API or the UI.
 If you disable windows entirely, the Loop bolt will not be wired up when you launch your Bullet topology.

 ## Scalability